Hail Province, Saudi Arabia

-Hail Province (Arabic: منطقة حائل, Ḥāʾil), also known as Hail Region, is a province in Saudi Arabia, located in the north-central part of the country in the Najd region.
-It is named after its seat, Hail City, and is known for the twin mountain ranges of Aja and Salma, as well as for being the homeland of the historic symbol of generosity and curiosity, Hatim al-Tai.
+is a province in Saudi Arabia, located in the north-central part of the country in the Najd region.
+It is named after its seat, Hail, and is known for the twin mountain ranges of Aja and Salma, as well as for being the homeland of the historic symbol of generosity and curiosity, Hatim al-Tai.

 History

 Prehistory

 Archaeological evidence indicates the continuation of human settlement in Hail Province since prehistoric times.
 The sites dating to the Middle Paleolithic age discovered in and around Hail attest that the soil in the area could have held enough water to enable plant life during the period from 75000 BC to 5000 BC.
 A striking discovery in the province was that there are more archaeological sites dating back to the Paleolithic period than to the Neolithic.
 One reason given for this is that the climatic changes from a cold and humid climate in the Paleolithic period to the heat and drought of the Neolithic period and the resulting gradual change in vegetation cover from greenery to desertification led to mass migration to more habitable areas in the Fertile Crescent.
 Archaeologists have deduced that the availability of its water, the fertility of the soil, the abundance and distribution of pastures in different directions, and the moderate climate of the region, combined, made it a lot more hospitable than the surrounding Arabian Desert.

 Neolithic sites are clearly scattered across the northern Arabian Peninsula.
 Several Neolithic artifacts found in the province date back to the period from 10000 BC to 7500 BC.
 The artifacts discovered in Hail can be distinguished from others found in Saudi Arabia by the abundance of rock drawings that vary between human and animal figures.
 The Neolithic period in Hail is distinguished by its different environments and diversity, as can be seen in the sandy banks of the valleys, the dune slopes and ancient lake deposits, including those discovered in Jubbah, northwest of Hail.
 Stone tools in separate areas of Hail also indicate that the people living in the area lived a life of hunting-gathering, rather than in permanent settlements.